ProjectAthenia/mobile/UPGRADE.md

 To upgrade from previous version of Athenia please check each version number listed below step by step.

+## 0.5.1

+This version fixes a very annoying bug in the sign in process.
+To apply this fix then simply copy over the line of the sign up html, and sign html page that allows someone to toggle between the two pages.
+Then add `span.link,` before the `a` selector in the scss for both of those pages.

 ## 0.5.0

 This version fixes a pretty major issue with the article editor component, and adds some functionality to the request handler.
 To make this changes simply copy over the following files.